 “A good man leaves an inheritance to his children’s children” (Proverbs 13:22, AMP)

 Legacy.
-I cannot recall made me think of legacy recently but for several weeks I have considered this concept on and off.
+I cannot recall what made me think of legacy recently; however, for several weeks, I have considered this concept on and off.
 Then on Father’s Day, the first portion of Proverbs 13:22, came to mind – “A good man leaves an inheritance to his children’s children.”

 To think of an inheritance in terms of finances is not an incorrect view but it is a narrow perspective and an incomplete one.
 It is noted in the Matthew Henry’s Commentary on Proverbs 13:22 that, “A good man, by being good and doing good, by honouring the Lord with his substance and spending it in his service, secures it to his posterity; or, if he should not leave them much of this world’s goods, his prayers, his instructions, his good example, will be the best entail, and the promises of the covenant will be an inheritance to his children’s children.”